skg-if/interoperability-framework/docs/data-source.md

 ```

 ### `identifiers`
-*List* (recommended):  A list of objects representing external identifiers for the entity.
+*List* (recommended):  Objects representing external identifiers for the entity.
 Each object is structured as follows.
 - `scheme` *String* (mandatory): The scheme for the external identifier (e.g., a DOI).
 - `value` *String* (mandatory): The external identifier.